How Search Engines Rank Sites: A Practical Guide to Ranking Factors

 Next Steps

-If you want to apply this systematically to your Shopify store, start with your Search Console data.
-Identify the queries where you rank between positions 8 and 20, and focus your next month of work there.
-RankBird is available on the Shopify App Store with a free tier if you want help turning that data into published articles automatically.
+If you want to apply this systematically, start with your Search Console data.
+Identify the queries where you rank near the bottom of the first page, and focus your next stretch of work there.
+A Shopify-native tool can help turn that data into published articles if you want the workflow automated.